Drop-in and use hardware and software in computer labs on the Twin Cities campus.

 Health and Safety Guidelines

-- Masks are required in all University buildings, including computer labs.
+- Per University policy masks are required in all indoor spaces including computer labs.

 - If a computer lab is fully occupied, we ask that you either find a space outside of the lab and away from others to wait, or that you check another lab to see if a computer is available.
 This helps us limit the number of people in the labs to allow safe physical distancing.